ajeets1978/CodeChallenge/README.md

-# React Native Code Challenge
+# React Native Code Challenge - GraphQL

 A React Native project with CRUD operation for Contractors, using GraphQL.